Emergency Dentistry Tucson, AZ

 Toothache

 A toothache is one of the most common reasons people look for emergency dental care.
-Toothaches can be caused by factors like cavities, gum disease, or an abscess.
+Cavities, gum disease, or an abscess can cause toothaches, but that’s just the common reasons.
 At home, you can rinse your mouth with warm salt water and apply a cold compress to reduce swelling until your appointment.
 If your toothache is severe and debilitating, call Dr. Mohr as soon as possible.

 Broken or Cracked Tooth